The Tales of HoffmannSydney Opera House

 Iván Ayón Rivas sings the title character and Marko Mimica sings the four villains.

 Celebrated director Damiano Michieletto (Il Viaggio a Reims) creates a brand new production of this beloved opera.
 Elaborate sets depicting Hoffmann’s three worlds are designed and built by our team in Australia before travelling to the Royal Opera House, Covent Garden.
-Andrea Battistoni conducts.
+Guillaume Tourniaire conducts.

 A co-production between Opera Australia, Royal Opera House Covent Garden, Opera National de Lyon and Fondazione Teatro La Fenice di Venezia.